Sharon Giddings, AIG UK Head of Trade Credit

 Under both cancellable and non-cancellable forms of credit insurance, there will be some form of risk retention.
 In the case of non-cancellable coverage, that risk sharing is agreed up front prior to policy inception in the form of a deductible set to reflect the insured’s loss experience, risk tolerance, and financing arrangements.
 In the case of cancellable coverage, the deductible may be lower (or even zero), but unexpected risk sharing can occur due to the insurer’s decision to cancel and/or reduce buyer coverage during the lifetime of the policy.

 Certainty in a storm

-We would welcome discussions with broker partners about how we can tailor bespoke solutions to meet your clients’ requirements, whether on an excess of loss basis for larger companies, or via our Trade + product for mid-sized companies.
+We are seeing some great opportunities and welcome discussions with broker partners about how we can tailor bespoke solutions to meet your clients’ requirements, whether on an excess of loss basis for larger companies, or via our product for mid-sized companies.